Here is the second part (tips 8 through 15) of our guide to help your website rank better locally, see part one here

-I’d suggest that until your website and SEO strategy starts to kick in, and even after they do, sometimes it’s better to bolster this by paying for advertising and
+I’d suggest that until your website and SEO strategy starts to kick in, and even after they do, sometimes it’s better to bolster this by paying for advertising and promoted social exposure.

 Depending on your business objectives and customer demographics there are many avenues you can take to do this.
 There is Facebook, Twitter, LinkedIn, Instagram, Google Adwords, Bing etc. etc. etc.

 The reason that this can work really well, is the fact that you can really drill down and target specific audiences with targeted messages and advertising.
 You can select filters criteria such as location, distance from location, age group, personal interests, gender, languages, other similar sites they have liked…the list goes on depending on the platform.

 Imagine you’re a clothes shop with a website in Mansfield (without an e-commerce site) that sells locally.
 You sell items aimed at teenage girls aged between 14-16.

 I’d potentially say, opt for two social media platforms, to begin with – Facebook and Twitter or Instagram.
 Target some promoted posts with pictures of the latest on trend fashion item that you have recently in stock or maybe a promotion or discount.